govau/design-system-site/content/components/progress-indicator/accessibility/grayscale.md

 ---

-How the buttons are viewed with total colour blindness.
+How the progress indicators are viewed with total colour blindness.